sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## Defensive programming

 Defensive programming is a defensive coding style intended to ensure the continuing function of a program under unforeseen circunstances.
 This code style is usually used in systems with need high availability, safety and security.
+Techniques include error function handling for as much error types as possible and the use of exeptions.

 ### Techniques: